Dr. Jason Peters

 “Speak White: Language Policy, Immigration Discourse, and Tactical Authenticity.”
 College English 75.6 (July 2013).

-2016 October.
-“Rhetorical Mobility: Reading Student Writing in Transnational Contexts.”
+2018 October.
+“Entangled Language and Materiality: Mattering of Body, Language Difference, and Language Politics.”
 Thomas R. Watson Conference on Rhetoric and Composition.
 University of Louisville, Louisville KY.

 Conference on College Composition & Communication